 The Goat of Departure

 Along these lines, azazel is not a name in the Bible, nor did the live goat represent a second personality, but instead it fulfilled a second purpose.
 It was chosen to accomplish just what the Hebrew root word means: departure, removal, or disappearance.
 The first goat was for the Lord because His justice must be satisfied; it was for the cleansing of His house (Tabernacle and people).
-The second goat was for an additional step after the penalty for sin was paid: completely removing the sins from view by bearing them to an uninhabited land.
+The second goat was for an additional step: completely removing the sins from view by bearing them to an uninhabited land.
 Thus, while many infer that two personalities are in view in Leviticus 16:8, the construction does not require it.
 Rather, the lots were cast to determine which goat would fulfill each role within this compound atonement for sin.

 No scripture supports the notion that Satan has been chosen to fulfill any sacrificial role.
 God gave Hêlēl a role, but he chose his own lot in life when he lifted his heart in pride and left his first estate (Jude 6).
 God did not choose that for him.
 Conversely, Matthew 12:18 quotes a Messianic prophecy about the Servant whom God chose—Jesus Christ.
 Similarly, I Peter 2:6 says that Christ is elect, another way of saying “chosen.”
 We have evidence of the lot applying to Jesus Christ because God chose Him.
 He was also chosen to fulfill the sin offering, the burnt offering, the meal offering, the Passover, and the Wavesheaf as well.
 God chose Him to be High Priest (Hebrews 5:10; 9:11).
 But the Scriptures completely preclude Satan from receiving such honor.